buckeye43210/markdown-to-snowkb/README.md

 - Enhances user experience and product adoption.
 - Let's Make Documentation A Team Sport!

-**Call to Action**: Invest in documentation early and collaboratively to save time, reduce costs, and empower your team and users.
+**Call to Action**: Invest in documentation early and collaboratively to save time, reduce costs, while empowering your team and stakeholders.